Adobe bricks are created from a mixture of sand, silt, and clay. This soil form is mixed with water and exposed to the sun for drying.

 Repairing the Plaster

-Start by removing any cracked or deteriorated plaster from the wall using a scraper.
+Start by removing any cracked or deteriorated plaster from the adobe wall using a scraper and spray the area you’re going to patch with water until it’s slightly damp.

 Coat the damp area with plaster until all of the cracks and depressions are filled out and match the surrounding plaster.
-Allow this layer to dry completely before proceeding.
+Allow this mud layer to dry completely before proceeding.

 Repairing the Mortar

-Extract all of the mortar from joints that are two to three times wider than the depth of a usual mortar joint.
+Once you have repaired the outer plaster, remove any loose or damaged mortar from the joint between the bricks – extract all of the mortar from joints that are two to three times wider than the depth of a usual mortar joint.

 Fill in gaps with fresh mortar using a trowel and allow it sufficient time to air-dry properly.